 The thick-client is currently installed in the labs and the 1245 and 3231 classrooms.
 To connect remotely from off campus to a Linux computer in Engineering you should download FastX2 from the ITS software download page.

-Off-campus computers must first be authorized for the engineering network by connecting to our VPN using Junos Pulse.
+Off-campus computers must first start a VPN session to allow the FastX install.
+You can either use the ITS Cisco AnyConnect VPN or the the Engineering Junos Pulse VPN.
 After connecting to the VPN, continue to the desired Install section below.

 Windows or Macintosh

 After you have downloaded the Windows or Macintosh version, start the setup wizard.
 To proceed you have to accept the End-User License Agreement.
 By default FastX wants to install in the Program Files directory on the C:\ drive.
 You can change the installation directory or accept the default.
 The installer tells you that it is ready to install FastX2; you need to click the Install button.
 When the installation is complete, click the Finish button to exit the setup wizard.

 Using the correct special URL you can run a FastX session in your web-browser, you do not need to install any special software.
 The URL is of the form: https://system.name:3443 For example: https://c-lnx002.engr.uiowa.edu:3443 (the current ETC supported systems are: c-lnx002.engr.uiowa.edu c-lnx003.engr.uiowa.edu c-lnx004.engr.uiowa.edu and c-lnx005.engr.uiowa.edu ).